 The Foundation for a Better Life changed my life.
 My business is now becoming more and more successful and I can feel good about what I have done.
 I almost quit, but the Lincoln billboard changed my mind.
 FBL did something amazing for me and asked nothing in return.

 Rachel S. over 5 years ago from San Antonio, TX

 I passed this billboard while driving home from some pretty miserable flight lessons with an instructor who berated me.
 The billboard's message encouraged me to never give up, and gave me extra drive to complete my training.
 I'm happy to say that I'm now a commercial pilot.
 I really enjoy and appreciate these signs.

-Anon. over 5 years ago from Michigan
+Anon. almost 6 years ago from Michigan

 This is inspirational for all of us especially in Africa who think that our environment and background are a limitation.
 It's not a matter of where you are but a matter of who you are!

 Barasa D. almost 6 years ago from Kenya